 Service request management in ITSM triggers a service action that has been agreed as a normal part of service delivery, in contrast to a failure or degradation of service (treated as incidents).
-Service request management process in ITSM is predictable and entails meticulous planning, testing, resource allocation, and optimization of the service request procedures.
+Service request management process in ITSM is predictable and entails meticulous planning, resource allocation and optimization of the service request procedures.

 An overview of the service request management process: